Skip to Content

 • X-Acto knife

 1.)
-If you are using scrapbook paper (12″x12″), cut in in half and tape it together end to end to make it long enough.
+If you are using scrapbook paper (12″x12″), cut in half and tape it together end to make it long enough.
 Make sure whatever the print on the paper is, that you are able to match it up pretty good so you can’t see the line.
 Wrapping paper may work well b/c you won’t have to piece it together.

 2.)
 Lay fan blade face-down on back of paper.